KunkelAlexander/lets-play-with-gpts/README.md

 ### 3. Train GPT2 from scratch

 - `3_gpt2.ipynb`
   Implements the inference and training code for OpenAI's GPT2 model.
-I pre-trained the GPT2 the model on [Lambda](lambda.ai) using 8 x A100 (40B) for ~2h on 5B tokens which, together with some smaller experiments, cost ~$30 in total (surprisingly cheap in my opinion).
+I pre-trained the GPT2 model using a copy of the [nanoGPT](https://github.com/karpathy/nanoGPT) repository on [Lambda](lambda.ai) using 8 x A100 (40B) for ~2h on 5B tokens which, together with some smaller experiments, cost ~$30 in total (surprisingly cheap in my opinion).
+The following animation shows the output of the model after 5B tokens of training:

 <p align="center">